amitletit/RLG/README.md

 # RLG
-Random lunch generator (RLG) for condensed matter physics people which only include the people I like ...
-University of Manchester
+Random lunch generator (RLG) for condensed matter physics people which only includes the people I like in University of Manchester